trsteel88/platformsh-docs/docs/src/domains/checklist.md

 {{< note >}}

 You can't use a `A` record.
-Verify your DNS provider supports CNAMES and Apex domains.
+Verify your DNS provider supports CNAME and Apex domains.

 {{< /note >}}